-Marc E. Shach - of Counsel
+Marc E. Shach - Of Counsel

 Marc E. Shach works with businesses, financial institutions and individuals in all matters related to debt restructuring and collection, both inside and outside of bankruptcy.
 He has extensive experience representing both creditors and debtors in these complex insolvency matters.
 He also routinely provides representation for businesses and transactional matters, as well as commercial litigation.

-Mr. Shach has appeared before bankruptcy courts across the county on behalf of financial institutions and Fortune 500 companies.
+Mr. Shach has appeared before bankruptcy courts across the country on behalf of financial institutions and Fortune 500 companies.
 He has been successful in confirming Chapter 11 plans for businesses of all sizes and for individuals.
 The vast majority of Chapter 11’s filed by Mr. Shach have resulted in plans being confirmed.

 He represents creditors in both state court and bankruptcy proceedings.
 He has considerable experience in confessed judgments, receiverships, fraudulent conveyance litigation, motions for relief from the automatic stay, cash-collateral and DIP financing, executory contracts (including leases), preference actions, discharge and dischargeability litigation, disclosure statement and complex confirmation issues, first-day motions and creditors committees.